low122/Spotify-music-trend/README.md

 **Question 2**
  - **BPM**
-   - BPM does not change much among the ranks, but some valuable information remains.
+   - BPM does not change much across the ranks, but some valuable information remains.

    - The overall average BPM in each rank is in the range [117, 125].